 Toyota’s 2ZZ-GE engine is a very solid and powerful 4-cylinder engine capable of outstanding performance at the race track.
 If you want it to perform reliably here is what needs to be addressed:

-- Oil pump gears – The 2ZZ’s stock oil pump gears have a reputation for exploding if the engine is overreved (most commonly during a misshift) or even sometimes for no reason at all.
+Oil pump gears – The 2ZZ’s stock oil pump gears have a reputation for exploding if the engine is overreved (most commonly during a misshift), if momentarily starved for oil (see pan info above), or even sometimes for no reason at all.
 If you plan to run your 2ZZ hard then installing upgraded MWR billet oil pump gears is cheap insurance.
-Also, if you have a Toyota car then you do not have a factory oil cooler which is a problem if you’re racing around a track for 20+ minutes at a time.

 MWR 2ZZ oil pump upgrades